How the West Was Won (film): Post-production

 Filming was completed in January 1962.
 After the film was shot, MGM ordered a new ending that resolved the family story, which caused shooting to continue for another month and included George Peppard and Debbie Reynolds.
 The budget eventually reached $12 million.

+For "The Civil War" segment, footage from MGM's 1957 film Raintree County of the Civil War Battle of Chickamauga were used for combat scenes during the day, as the scenes with Peppard, Tamblyn, Wayne, and Morgan were all at night.
+A brief shot of a steamboat going down a river (seen during the end of the Plains Segment) is also used from Raintree County.

+For "The Railroad" segment, a subplot was cut featuring Hope Lange as Stewart's daughter, Julie, who becomes involved in a love triangle with Zeb and King; she ultimately marries and abandons Zeb.

 The film later inspired a television series of the same name.

 Music

 The film's music was composed and conducted by Alfred Newman.
 The soundtrack album was originally released by MGM Records.
 Dimitri Tiomkin, known for his Western film scores, was the first composer approached, but he became unavailable following eye surgery and Newman was hired as a replacement.

 The score is widely considered as among Newman's best, and it appears on the AFI's 100 Years of Film Scores list.
 It was nominated for the Academy Award for Best Original Score, losing to the score for Tom Jones.

-Debbie Reynolds sings three songs in the film: "Raise a Ruckus Tonight" starting a party around the camp fire, "What Was Your Name in the States?" and "A Home in the Meadow" to the tune of "Greensleeves," with lyrics by Sammy Cahn.
+Debbie Reynolds sings three songs in the film: "Raise a Ruckus Tonight" starting a party around the camp fire, "What Was Your Name in the States?" and "A Home in the Meadow" to the tune of "Greensleeves", with lyrics by Sammy Cahn.
 Her rendition is heard by Cleve (Gregory Peck), who is so moved that he proposes marriage.
 This scene ends the Plains segment.